francescozanellato/PasteOnlyText/README.md

 This option allows the PasteOnlyText application to automate the process of pasting predefined text snippets from a list to the clipboard in a sequential manner.

-By modifying the PasteOnlyText.cfg file (located in the same folder of the executable file), you can set up your own text snippets and configure other options to enhance your clipboard management and automation experience.
+By modifying the PasteOnlyText.txt file (located in the same folder of the executable file), you can set up your own text snippets and configure other options to enhance your clipboard management and automation experience.

 # Works with AutoHotKey v2
 You can install AutoHotKey v2 (https://www.autohotkey.com/) and configure a keyboard shortcut to open PasteOnlyText, using the following script in AutoHotKey (shortcut WIN+CTRL+ALT+C):